 Just like The Sewing Book, this is an all-inclusive book that will cater to beginner sewers as well as more intermediate and advanced seamstresses looking to brush up on or learn sewing skills.
 I’ve used the second edition of this beginner sewing book extensively and still find it contains valuable information.

 4. Sew Me!
 Sewing Basics: Simple Techniques and Projects for First-Time Sewers

-This is one of the beginner sewing books that also caters to beginning sewers who are still navigating how to use their first sewing machine.
+This is one of the beginner sewing books geared toward beginning sewers who are still navigating how to use their first sewing machine.

 You’ll first learn how to choose a good beginner sewing machine (if you don’t already have one!) and then set it up and get started.

 Skills are introduced one by one and are accompanied by quick projects and exercises so you can learn by doing.
 There are 15 easy projects that include pincushions, napkins, coin pouches, and even a plushie.
 Pictures are also in vivid color.

 At close to 150 pages, you’ll find this book covers the very basics for beginners and then a little bit more for intermediate sewers.
 It doesn’t cover as much as some of the more extensive tomes here.
 But, it’s got great information for beginners and is simply laid out.

 5. The Sewing Machine Classroom: Learn the Ins & Outs of Your Machine

 Once you master the ins and outs of your machine, you’ll learn how to sew hems, edgings, buttonholes, zippers, embellishments, and more.
 This is definitely more focused on true beginners rather than sewers who have touched a machine before but just want to learn more.

 6. Pat Sloan’s Teach Me to Make My First Quilt